-• On or about July 31, 2019, renewal applicants will receive a Project Performance Report from HSA summarizing their progress in meeting the established performance standards using data from the Clarity HMIS system.
+- On or about September 17, 2021, renewal applicants will receive a Project Performance Report from HSA summarizing their progress in meeting the established performance standards using data from the Clarity HMIS system.
 This report provides each renewal project applicant the opportunity to provide any narrative explanation or clarification regarding why they did or did not meet any of the standards.
 This document also includes supplemental narrative questions.
-New this year, match letters will also undergo a technical review for adherence to HUD requirements.

-• By August 26, 2019 at 5:00 pm, all applicants (new and renewal) must complete their Project Application(s) (Exhibit 2) in e-snaps.
+Again, this year, match letters will also undergo a technical review for adherence to HUD requirements. - By October 6, 2021, at 5:00 pm, all applicants (new and renewal) must complete their Project Application(s) (Exhibit 2) in e-snaps.
 Renewal applicants must also submit their completed Project Performance Reports including any clarifications and responses to the supplemental narrative, as well as supporting documentation.
 New applicants must also submit their completed supplemental narrative.
-Applicants that are consolidating two or more renewal grants must submit Project Performance Reports and Project Applications for the individual grants by the date listed above, as well as a Project Application for the consolidated grant.
+Applicants that are consolidating two or more renewal grants must submit Project Performance Reports and Project Applications for the individual grants by the date listed above.

-Additional details and instructions about the application process are contained in the following documents: Highlights of the 2019 Continuum of Care NOFA, Availability of Funding for New Projects, and Information for Renewal Applicants, which are posted online at HSA's 2019 website at https://hsa.smcgov.org/center-homelessness.
+Additional details and instructions about the application process are contained in the following documents: Highlights of the 2021 Continuum of Care NOFO, Availability of Funding for New Projects, and Information for Renewal Applicants, which are posted online at HSA's 2021 NOFO website at https://hsa.smcgov.org/continuum-care-nofanofo d.

-d.
 Review, Ranking and Tiering Process

 - HSA will convene an unbiased and non-conflicted Review Panel composed of representatives from neutral (non-applicant) organizations.
-The Panel may include staff from the County of San Mateo, cities and towns within the County, funders and nonprofit housing and social services organizations. - The Review Panel will meet on or about September 4, 2019 to determine final ranking of the projects. - Prior to the meeting, the HSA staff will calculate the preliminary score for all renewal applicants using the objective Scoring Factors in Attachment B. The preliminary scores will be distributed to the Review Panel prior to or at the meeting. - Prior to the meeting, the Review Panel will receive copies of all new project applications for review and scoring.
-New project applications will be scored using the scoring factors in Attachment C. In the absence of new applications, or if new applications are deemed materially deficient or non-competitive, the Review Panel reserves the right to invite a new application from an existing grantee, which could be either an entirely new project or an expansion of an existing high-performing project. - At the meeting, the Review Panel will determine the final order of ranking of projects in accordance with the Ranking and Tiering Policy in Attachment D. Projects expanded at the behest of the Review Panel will be ranked based on existing project performance and tiered in accordance with the ranking policy for new projects.
+The Panel may include staff from the County of San Mateo, cities and towns within the County, funders and nonprofit housing and social services organizations. - The Review Panel will meet on or about October 19, 2021, to determine final ranking of the projects. - Prior to the meeting, the HSA staff will calculate the preliminary score for all renewal applicants using the objective Scoring Factors in Attachment B. The preliminary scores will be distributed to the Review Panel prior to or at the meeting. - Prior to the meeting, the Review Panel will receive copies of all new project applications for review and scoring.
+New project applications will be scored using the scoring factors in Attachment C. The Review Panel may request amendments to a new project application including a reduction or expansion of funding requested.
+This can include asking an applicant to add re-allocated funds from another project to their new project request.
+The panel may also request that a new project adjust their service model or otherwise change their proposal in order to make it more competitive for bonus funding or to secure points for the overall CoC application.